tschf/netflix-top10-apex/README.md

 ## Next steps

-* Add liquibase.properties for schema and app ID
+* Add liquibase.properties for schema and app ID - and set apex_application_install executions for import
 * Show album artwork
 * Show other movies attributes souch as primary audio, country of origin
 * Link to the netflix title?
 This might be inplausible